Earth Angel: Legacy

 The Penguins' version was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 Rolling Stone later placed it at number 152 on their list of the 500 Greatest Songs of All Time and called it "a pivotal record in the early development of rock & roll.
 The artless, unaffected vocals of the Penguins, four black high schoolers from L.A., defined the street-corner elegance of doo-wop."

 A 1997 listener poll by New York radio station WCBS placed "Earth Angel" just behind the Five Satins' "In the Still of the Night" in a list of most enduring doo-wop songs.
 In 1973, Billboard reported that many considered "Earth Angel" among the early rock and roll hits, and The New York Times stated that "its rhythmic, wailing plea to an idealized young woman captured the spirit of the just-emerging rock generation."
 In 2005, it was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, deeming it "culturally, historically, or aesthetically important".

+The song's influence extends into video games, notably in the zombies mode of Call of Duty: Black Ops II (2012).
+The track "Lovesong for a Deadman", composed by James McCawley and featured as the loading screen and Diner area music for the TranZit map, draws heavily from the melodic structure and doo-wop style of "Earth Angel".
+This instrumental piece evokes the nostalgic, romantic atmosphere of 1950s doo-wop ballads, adapting it to the post-apocalyptic setting of the zombies storyline.